iCliniq Logo

 How Effective Is Capmatinib Against Non-small Cell Lung Carcinoma?

-The drug Capmatinib has been proven to be effective in adult patients in whom metastasis of small lung carcinoma is seen.
-Capmatinib works by preventing the mutation and over-expression of the proto-oncogene c-MET (mesenchymal, endothelial transition), a tyrosine kinase receptor, thereby disrupting the signal transduction mechanism in the death of tumor cells.
-It prevents cancer cell growth, proliferation, and spread to different body parts.
+The drug Capmatinib has been proven effective in adult patients with metastasis of small lung carcinoma.
+Capmatinib works by preventing the mutation and overexpression of the proto-oncogene c-MET (mesenchymal-endothelial transition), a tyrosine kinase receptor, thereby disrupting the signal transduction pathway that leads to tumor cell death.
+It prevents cancer cell growth, proliferation, and spread to other parts of the body.

-• Inform the doctor if allergic to any drug.
+• Inform the doctor if you are allergic to any drug.

-• In case of any history of systemic diseases like diabetes, liver disease, or renal disease, inform the doctor about it.
+• If you have a history of systemic diseases such as diabetes, liver disease, or renal disease, inform the doctor.

-• Pregnant and breastfeeding mothers should notify the doctor of their health before starting the drug.
+• Pregnant and breastfeeding mothers should notify their doctor of their health before starting the drug.

-• Women who are planning pregnancy should tell the doctor before taking the drug.
+• Women who are planning a pregnancy should tell their doctor before taking the drug.

-• Patients under any medication for any condition should notify the doctor of their ongoing and previous medicines.
+• Patients on any medication for any condition should notify the doctor of their current and past medications.

-• Tell the doctor if undergone any recent or previous surgeries.
+• Tell the doctor if you have undergone any recent or previous surgeries.

 Things to Do After Starting Capmatinib

-• In case of any side effects develop, like shortness of breath or pneumonitis after taking the drug Capmatinib, should be informed by the doctor immediately so that dose modifications and tapering can be done by the doctor based on the symptoms.
+• If any side effects develop, such as shortness of breath or pneumonitis, the doctor should be informed immediately so that dose modifications and tapering can be made based on the symptoms.

 • Improvement in the symptoms should be reported to the doctor during the follow-up visits.